Blueprinter/Ace-editor-multiple-sessions-tabbed/README.md

 # Ace-editor-multiple-sessions-tabbed
-Example of loading multiple code editor sessions using the Ace Code editor - Implemented in Google Apps Script Web App
+Example of loading multiple code editor sessions using the Ace Code editor - Implemented in a Google Apps Script Web App

 This example shows the Ace code editor being used to load multiple files, and create multiple editor sessions that the user can open and close